abeebridwan/Categorizer/readme.md

-A simple AI model that can categorize financial articles
+A simple AI model to categorize financial articles